GoogleChrome/web.dev/src/site/content/en/media/media-cheat-sheet/index.md

 ### Codec

-The tables below list common containers and codecs for both audio and video, as well as the FFmpeg libary needed for conversion.
+The tables below list common containers and codecs for both audio and video, as well as the FFmpeg library needed for conversion.
 A conversion library must be specified when converting files using FFmpeg.

 #### Video